Understanding Antidepressants: How They Work And Their Potential Side Effects

 However, TCAs also have a broader impact on other receptors in the brain.
 Due to their wider range of effects, TCAs often have more potential side effects than newer classes such as SSRIs or SNRIs.
 It is important to note that while these medications can be highly effective for many individuals, finding the right antidepressant may involve some trial and error.

-However, if they persist or become severe, it is essential to consult with a healthcare professional.
+However, if they persist or become severe, consulting with a healthcare professional is essential.
 In rare cases, antidepressants may also lead to more serious side effects such as increased thoughts of suicide or self-harm.
 It is crucial for individuals starting antidepressant treatment or adjusting their dosage to closely monitor their mental health and seek immediate medical attention if experiencing any worsening symptoms.

 Introduction: The Interplay Between Coffee And Antidepressants